![]() |

 for prioritizing tables to process to prevent multixact ID wraparound (see

 For the purposes of this option, the multixact ID age of a relation is the greatest of the ages of the main relation and its associated TOAST table, if one exists.
-Since the commands issued by vacuumdb will also process the TOAST table for the relation if necessary, it does not need to be considered separately.
-Note This option is only available for servers running PostgreSQL 9.6 and later. --min-xid-age xid_age Only execute the vacuum or analyze commands on tables
+Since the commands issued by vacuumdb will also process the TOAST table for the relation if necessary, it does not need to be considered separately. --min-xid-age xid_age Only execute the vacuum or analyze commands on tables

 with a transaction ID age of at least xid_age.
 This setting is useful